mattn/gopher/README.md

 Love Gopher

-This is desktop mascot application running on your desktop on windows.
+This is a desktop mascot application running on your desktop on windows.

 ## Feature